UFC Fight Night: Ankalaev vs. Walker 2: Predictions & Analysis

 All-Rounder

-Ferreira is rated at 1344 — 517 points above Hawes's 827.
+Ferreira is rated at 1352 — 522 points above Hawes's 831.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+Ferreira rides a 3-fight win streak into this one.

-The style clash matters here: Ferreira is most dangerous on the ground, constantly threatening chokes and joint locks, while Hawes is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
-In our database, submission artists own a 56% win rate against all-rounders, giving Ferreira the stylistic edge.
+The style clash matters here: Ferreira looks to close distance and put the fight on the mat, while Hawes is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
+In our database, wrestlers own a 58% win rate against all-rounders, giving Ferreira the stylistic edge.

 A few statistical edges stand out.
 Hawes throws significantly more leather — a 2.8 sig. strike per minute gap.
 Hawes is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Hawes has tighter striking defense, making opponents miss more often.